gorgeousbubble/Nightmare/README.md

 The project name is Nightmare.
 It stand for many mysterious things in our mind.
 This is a mysterious phenomenon that we cannot reasonably explain, so wonderful and fascinating.

 ## Installation and usage
-Install Python3 and download package
+Install Python3 and download package from [https://www.python.org](https://www.python.org)